SHOP ALL PRODUCTS NOW

 Are THC and THCa legal?

-The truth is, the legalities surrounding THCa products like THCA flower and delta-9 THC depend largely on where you live and whether recreational marijuana is legal in that particular state.
+The legalities surrounding THCa products like THCA flower and delta-9 THC depend largely on where you live and whether recreational cannabis is legal in that particular state.

-THCa in its raw, unheated form is legal under certain conditions, although the laws are murky and constantly evolving.
-This gray area can cause confusion among users.
+THCa in its raw, unheated form is legal under certain conditions, although the laws are constantly evolving.
+Just be sure to check your local laws and regulations before buying or consuming THC or THCA products.

 Current cannabis legislation